 We add mycorrhizae to all our plants.
-As Monrovia plants are added to the garden, the mycorrhizae in our soil will spread to other areas, benefiting your entire landscape.
+Mycorrhizae are a group of beneficial organisms that grow along the roots of host plants and make the plant much more efficient in the uptake of nutrients and water.
+As Monrovia plants are added to the garden, the mycorrhizae in our soil will spread to other areas, benefiting the entire landscape.